 Arthritis in dogs

 Arthritis is a degenerative joint disease that causes pain, stiffness and discomfort in dogs.
-It's more common in older dogs due to wear and tear on their joints but can develop earlier in life from injury, illness, and a genetic predisposition in some breeds.
+It's more common in older dogs due to wear and tear on their joints but can develop earlier in life from injury, illness, or a genetic predisposition in some breeds.

 Also called osteoarthritis, the condition develops when cartilage in the joint is damaged or develops abnormally.
 In a healthy joint, cartilage helps the bones to move smoothly.
 In an arthritic joint, the cartilage doesn't function as it should, causing inflammation, pain and stiffness.